-It is listed on NYSE, with market capitalisation of almost $US 10 Billion.
+It is listed on NYSE, with a market capitalization of almost $US 10 Billion.

 Nordstrom, Inc. was founded more than century ago, in 1901.
 John W. Nordstrom and Carl F. Wallin started the company, headquartered in Seattle, Washington, as a shoe retailer.
 It has since expanded its inventory to include clothing, accessories, handbags, jewellery, cosmetics, and fragrances.

-Some Nordstrom stores have wedding and home furnishing departments, too.
+Some Nordstrom stores have a wedding and home furnishing departments, too.

 Altogether, there are 323 stores operating in 39 states, including 119 full-line stores and 194 Nordstrom Racks, the latter expanding rapidly.

-Despite its age, the company has adopted innovative multichannel retail business model.
+Despite its age, the company has adopted the innovative multichannel retail business model.
 It serves its customers through Nordstrom.com, the newly developed e-commerce site nordstromrack.com, and its online private sale site, HauteLook.
-For now the online sales make 3% of total sales.
+For now, the online sales make 3% of total sales.

 What to Say in Customer Service Handbook?